 Cash flow risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate because of changes in market interest rates.
-The Company takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates on its financial position and cash flows.
+The company takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates on its financial position and cash flows.
 Interest margins may increase as a result of such changes but may reduce or create losses in the event that unexpected movements arise.
 Interest rate changes may also result in losses if asset and liability cash flows are not closely matched with respect to timing and amount.
 The Asset and Liability Committee sets limits on the level of mismatch of interest rate re-pricing that may be undertaken, which is monitored at least quarterly.
+Resulting from the financial effects of COVID 19, the company enhanced its monitoring of its investment portfolios to determine if any action was required to protect its financial position.
+The company improved its liquidity by shortening the duration of its portfolios early in the year and, post June 2020, observed improvements in cash flow and interest rate risk.